 The Master's programme Physics and Astronomy offers specialisations in seven tracks.
 General Physics and Astronomy is one of them.
 The other tracks are:

 The two-year Master's track General Physics and Astronomy is more flexible, and is especially suited for students opting for a major.
 Restricted-choice elective components can be chosen from the compulsory and the restricted-choice elective courses of the other Physics and Astronomy tracks.
-In addition, for students that are interested in Computational Physics it is recommended to choose courses from the Computational Physics of Soft and Living Matter route.
+In addition, for students that are interested in Computational Physics and Complex Systems it is recommended to choose courses from the Computational Physics of Complex Systems route.

 General Physics and Astronomy is a track in the Master's programme Physics and Astronomy, a joint degree programme of the University of Amsterdam and Vrije Universiteit Amsterdam.
 Courses are taught at locations of both universities.
 UvA and VU jointly issue a degree certificate in Physics and Astronomy to graduates.
 As a Physics and Astronomy student in Amsterdam you benefit from expertise, networks and research projects at both universities and affiliated research institutes.